This topic describes a monitoring case regarding user experience.

 When a user accesses a service, the whole process can be divided into three phases: page production time (server status), page load time, and page run time.
 To ensure stable online services, the running status of services is monitored on the server.
 The existing server monitoring system is quite mature, but the monitoring of the page load time and run time status is far from satisfactory.
 This is because less emphasis is placed on browser monitoring, due to the mistaken belief that monitoring on the server can partially replace browser monitoring.
 In this case, the system access details cannot be perceived when the system is running online and a user accesses the system.
 Therefore, it is extremely difficult to identify a front-end problem that online users occasionally encounter.

 When a user gives feedback that a page loads slowly, it is difficult to quickly find out where the bottleneck is.
 Is the slow loading of the page caused by a faulty network, resource loading problem, or page Document Object Model (DOM) parsing problem?
 Is it about the province and country where the user is located, or the user’s browser and terminal?
 These problems cannot recur quickly to allow locating detailed reasons.

-Unable to get error details for user access
+Inability to get error details for user access

-Unable to get API asynchronous calling details
+Inability to get asynchronous API call details

 Application overview for identifying exceptions